ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.telegram/README.md

 });
 ```

 If you use the example above be aware of that you have to replace 'UserName' with either the first name or the Public-Telegram-Username of the User you want to send the message to.
-(Depends on if the 'Store username not firstname' setting in the Adaptersettings is enabled or not)
+(Depends on if the 'Store username not firstname' setting in the adapter settings is enabled or not)
 If the option is set and the user did not specify a public username in his telegram account, then the adapter will continue to use the firstname of the user.
 Keep in mind that if the user sets a public username later (after authenticating to your bot) the saved firstname will be replaced by the username the next time the user sends a message to the bot.

 It is possible to specify more than one recipient (just separate the User names by comma).